-'''

-val res: IO[RenderedTreeRoot[I0]] = transformer.use {
+val mergedRes: IO[RenderedTreeRoot[IO]] = transformerIO.use {

-.fromDirectories("markup", "theme")
+.fromDirectories(directories)

 .toDirectory("target")

 .transform

 }

 '''

 This adds some additional flexibility, as it allows, for example, to keep reusable styles and templates separately.
 This flexibility is possible as Laika is not tied to the file system, but instead provides a Virtual Tree Abstraction.